VoIP startup DiVitas Networks says it's time to set would-be mobile workers free from the limitations of wireline business phones.

 The way it works, Khuller said, goes like this.
 When a mobile worker makes a call from the office, it uses enterprise Wi-Fi.
 The number is being dialed out by the DiVitas server.
 The call placed from the office is actually a mobile call connected via the server.

 When that mobile worker leaves the office and gets in his car to drive, the Wi-Fi service is no longer available.
-The server recognises that the mobile worker is out of range and seamlessly connects the call to the company's cellular provider.
-If that worker reaches his destination and is still on the same call, the software will dock back to the DiVitas server over the nearest available Wi-Fi connection.
+The server recognizes that the mobile worker is out of range and seamlessly connects the call to the company's cellular provider.
+If that worker reaches his destination and is still on the same call, the software will dock back to the DiVitas appliance over the nearest available Wi-Fi connection.

 "The system allows you to use Wi-Fi as much as possible.
 Whenever Wi-Fi is available, the server will try to use it," Khuller said.